Docs › Guides › Simplification

 Simplifying multiple layers consistently

 When you import multiple layers using -i combine-files, Mapshaper builds a shared topology.
-This means that boundaries shared between layers — for example, aligned state and county polygon borders — are simplified identically across both.
+This means that boundaries shared between layers — for example, aligned state and county polygon borders — are simplified identically across all layers.
 Without this, the layers would diverge during simplification, creating visible gaps and overlaps where they should align.

 mapshaper -i states.shp counties.shp combine-files \